MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 For MacOS or Unix/Linux users:
 1. Open a terminal session.
-2. Connect to the login node of TARBELL cluster:
+2. Connect to the login node of GARDNER cluster:

 ```bash
 ssh t.cri.biowksp01@gardner.cri.uchicago.edu